Color of water

 When water is in small quantities (e.g. in a glass) it appears colorless to the human eye.

 The color of water varies with the ambient conditions in which that water is present.
-While relatively small quantities of water appear to be colorless, pure water has a slight blue color that becomes deeper as the thickness of the observed sample increases.
+While relatively small quantities of water appear to be colorless and transparent, pure water has a slight blue color that becomes deeper as the thickness of the observed sample increases.
 The hue of water is an intrinsic property and is caused by selective absorption and scattering of blue light.
 Dissolved elements or suspended impurities may give water a different color.

 Intrinsic color

 An indoor swimming pool appears sky blue from above, as light reflecting from the bottom of the pool travels through enough water that its red component is absorbed.
 The same water in a smaller bucket looks only slightly sky blue, and observing the water at close range makes it appear colorless to the naked eye.

 The intrinsic color of liquid water may be demonstrated by looking at a white light source through a long pipe that is filled with purified water and closed at both ends with a transparent window.
 The light sky blue color is caused by weak absorption in the red part of the visible spectrum.

 Absorptions in the visible spectrum are usually attributed to excitations of electronic energy states in matter.
 Water is a simple three-atom molecule, H_{2}O, and all its electronic absorptions occur in the ultraviolet region of the electromagnetic spectrum and are therefore not responsible for the color of water in the visible region of the spectrum.
 The water molecule has three fundamental modes of vibration.
 Two stretching vibrations of the O–H bonds in the gaseous state of water occur at v_{1} = 3650 cm^{−1} and v_{3} = 3755 cm^{−1}.
 Absorption due to these vibrations occurs in the infrared region of the spectrum.
 The absorption in the visible spectrum is due mainly to the harmonic v_{1} + 3v_{3} = 14,318 cm^{−1}, which is equivalent to a wavelength of 698 nm.
 In liquid state at 20 C these vibrations are red-shifted by hydrogen bonding, resulting in red absorption at 740 nm, other harmonics such as v_{1} + v_{2} + 3v_{3} giving red absorption at 660 nm.
 The absorption curve for heavy water (D_{2}O) is of a similar shape, but is shifted further towards the infrared end of the spectrum, because the vibrational transitions have a lower energy.
 For this reason, heavy water does not absorb red light and thus large bodies of D_{2}O would lack the characteristic sky blue of the more commonly found light water (^{1}H_{2}O).

 Absorption intensity decreases markedly with each successive overtone, resulting in very weak absorption for the third overtone.
 For this reason, the pipe needs to have a length of a meter or more and the water must be purified by microfiltration to remove any particles that could produce Mie scattering.